bogeeee/restfuncs/examples/express-and-vite/readme.md

 npn run dev
 ```

+#### With runtime type information

-If you want to run in development with runtime type information (runtime typechecking, ...) , add `ts-node` to devDependencies  and replace these run scripts (but it reloads way slower that with tsx):
+If you want to run in development with runtime type information (runtime arguments typechecking, ...) , add `ts-node` to devDependencies  and replace these run scripts (but it reloads way slower that with tsx):
 ```json
 "dev": "nodemon -e ts --exec npm run dev_compileAndRunOnce", "dev_compileAndRunOnce": "clear && ttsc --build && cross-env NODE_ENV=development ts-node server.js",